Cassiopeia, Queen of the north | EarthSky.org

-On any late December evening – as soon as darkness falls – turn toward the northern sky and its famous constellation Cassiopeia the Queen.
-Annually, on or near December 24, Cassiopeia swings directly over Polaris, the North Star, at around 7 p.m. local clock time.
+On these December evenings, turn toward the northern sky and see its famous constellation Cassiopeia the Queen.
+In early Decemer, Cassiopeia swings directly over Polaris, the North Star, at roughly 8 p.m. local clock time.
 Cassiopeia – sometimes called The Lady of the Chair – is famous for having the shape of a telltale W or M. You will find this configuration of stars as a starlit M whenever she reigns highest in the sky, hovering over Polaris.

-Cassiopeia can also be seen from tropical and subtropical latitudes in the Southern Hemisphere, by the way.
-The constellation appears low in the north at nightfall and early evening in late December.
-However, you can’t see Polaris from the Southern Hemisphere because it’s below the horizon in that part of the world.
+At this time of year, Cassiopeia can also be seen from tropical and subtropical latitudes in the Southern Hemisphere, too.
+From there, the constellation appears low in the north around 7 to 8 p.m. on early December evenings.
+As for Polaris … from the Southern Hemisphere, it’s below the horizon.

-Because Cassiopeia returns to the same spot in the sky about four minutes earlier with each passing day, look for Cassiopeia to be at her high point over Polaris, the North Star, at about one-half hour earlier by the month’s end.
+Because Cassiopeia returns to the same spot in the sky about four minutes earlier with each passing day, or one-half earlier with each passing week, look for Cassiopeia to be at her high point over Polaris, the North Star, around 6 p.m. in early January.

 From a dark country sky, you’ll see that Cassiopeia sits atop the luminous band of stars known as the Milky Way.
 Arching from horizon to horizon, this soft-glowing boulevard of stars represents an edgewise view into the flat disk of our own Milky Way galaxy.
 When Cassiopeia climbs above Polaris, the North Star, on these dark winter evenings, note that this hazy belt of stars that we call the Milky Way extends through the Northern Cross in the western sky and past Orion the Hunter in your eastern sky.